Sucrose:sucrose fructosyltransferase

-Hence, this enzyme has one substrate, sucrose, but 2 products: D-glucose and beta-D-fructofuranosyl-(2→1)-beta-D-fructofuranosyl alpha-D-glucopyranoside.
+The enzyme converts two units of its substrate, sucrose, into D-glucose and the trisaccharide, 1-kestose.
+It has been characterised from onion (Allium cepa) and tall fescue (Lolium arundinaceum).
+The product is a fructooligosaccharide.

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is sucrose:sucrose 1'-beta-D-fructosyltransferase.
 Other names in common use include SST, sucrose:sucrose 1-fructosyltransferase, sucrose-sucrose 1-fructosyltransferase, sucrose 1F-fructosyltransferase, and sucrose:sucrose 1F-beta-D-fructosyltransferase.